smarter-project/hydra/README.md

 ```
 --set "configuration.local_node_image_dir="
 ```
-to store images at the container and not on the node
+to store images at the container and not on the node, because the container filesystem is not persistent, all files will be lost if the container is stopped.

 ## Docker